 - Dialectic Search: Local search meta-heuristic.
 Used to define a new state-of-the-art for Set Covering, outperforming the formerly best algorithm by an order of magnitude.

 - Biased Binary Search: Rigorously proved a simple formula for chosing search bias optimally.
 (Best paper nomination CP'08)

 - Streamlined Constraint Reasoning

-- Introduced a gender-based genetic algorithm which significantly outperforms the formerly best configurator.
+- Introduced a gender-based genetic algorithm (GGA) which significantly outperforms the formerly best configurator.

 - Stochastic Offline Programming: Introduced the idea of instance-specific parameter tuning.
 (Best paper nomination ICTAI'09)

 - Introduced low-bias algorithm portfolios 3S and CSHC which were used to devise portfolios for SAT (winning solvers in International SAT Competitions 2012, 2013, 2014)